 Last night my husband made dinner at a friend’s house.
 At our house, he often has 3-4 timers running on his phone as he cooks.
-At our friend’s home, there was Alexa.
+At our friend’s home, he spoke to Alexa.

 As I sat making conversation, I overheard him say “Alexa, please set a timer for 4 minutes.” and I felt a rush of pride for how polite he was.
 Then I felt ridiculous.